 Corinne Pluchino, Christ Church

-After reading PPE at Christ Church, Corinne began her career in the Houses of Parliament before moving into the commercial sector.
-She specialised in advising organisations on their communications and external affairs strategies, most recently as a Director at Hill & Knowlton, the global communications agency.
-She developed a particular expertise in the health and social care fields, and worked with several charitable bodies that ultimately inspired her to move to the third sector full-time.
-She is currently Executive Director for Marketing, Communications & Fundraising at SSAFA, the Armed Forces charity.
-The oldest national tri-service charity in the UK, it provides practical, emotional and financial support to over 60,000 people a year.
-Corinne has retained close links with Christ Church since graduation.
+After reading PPE at Christ Church, Corinne began her career in the Houses of Parliament and local government before moving into the commercial sector.
+She advised organisations on their communications and external affairs strategies, most recently as a Director at Hill & Knowlton, the global communications agency.
+A specialist in the health and social care arenas, her clients included several charitable bodies that ultimately inspired her to move to the third sector full-time.

 Self-nominated and appointed in 2016; first term up in 2020